medic/cht-docs/content/en/contribute/medic/product-development-process/ux-research-repo/adding-nuggets.md

 Ready to see how this looks like?
 See a [demo](https://drive.google.com/file/d/1YPXoba9gVmD7SP-X88PpJIsIVGvY86_G/view?usp=share_link).

-To gain access to the UX Research Repo and browse through existing nuggets, please reach out in the #product-owner-chatter Slack channel.
+To gain access to the UX Research Repo and browse through existing nuggets, please reach out in the #product-management Slack channel.
 The access to the repository is currently restricted to the Medic team.